tedeh/jayson/README.md

 Please make sure to follow the style of the project, and lint your code with `npm run lint` before submitting a patch.

-### Submitting issues with the Typescript type definitions
+### Submitting issues or pull requests with the Typescript type definitions

 You are required to provide an easily reproducible code sample of any errors with the Typescript type definitions so that they can be added to the typescript test file in [typescript/test.ts](typescript/test.ts).
 Better yet, issue a pull request adding a test there yourself that shows up when running the `package.json` script `test-tsc`.